 You cannot turn off Line Weights view when viewing PDFs within a web browser.

-Use the Compare Documents feature to show the differences between two versions of a PDF.
+Use the Compare Files feature to show the differences between two versions of a PDF.
 You can customize many options for displaying the compare results.
 For more information, see Compare two versions of a PDF file.